PaulKokhanov1/PK_Engine/README.md

 However, given that I have this phenonmenal opportunity to work at Activision, I get to use PIX quite often.

 Seeing it be used in such a huge codebase such as Call of Duty is astounding.
 From, the simplicity to quickly take a capture and see all the different render passes, to the ridiculously useful debugger, where, you can make an edit to the code, re-compile and have that frame showcase the changes.
-This tool, isn't only a tremendous help in debugging, but I've already learned so much about directX 12 thank to it.
+This tool, isn't only a tremendous help in debugging, but I've already learned so much about directX 12 thanks to it.

 For example, getting to see the GPU time allocated for specific passes or actions within the pass led me to find a bug where we were allocating ~ 1 million threads to write to a buffer.
 Like imagine trying to debug "why your application is slow" without such a tool, it'd be extremely tedious.
-I guess it just gives me that much more appreciation for current tooling and more appreciation for all the grpahics programmers who found novel ways to debug their application before such tools
+I guess it just gives me that much more appreciation for current tooling and more appreciation for all the graphics programmers who found novel ways to debug their application before such tools

 ### I Still cant figure out TBN matrices

 Sigh...
 I really still am struggling with my TBN matrices.
-The ones I use in my engine jsut simply are not right.
+The ones I use in my engine just simply are not right.
 I diagnosed this by rendering the normal map on a plane and then rotating it and monitoring the method light interacted with it.
-In the flat vs rotated positiom the lighting was entirely different.
+In the flat vs rotated position the lighting was entirely different.
 This led me to an issue regarding the normals.

 I checked a variety of other properties such as: light direction, world space attributes (normal, tangent & bitangent) and even rendering the world normals via:
 `vec3 worldNormal = normalize(transpose(TBNMatrix) * Normal_tangentSpace); `

 This is how I concluded it had to do with my TBN.
-Now I think the calcualtion itself it fine, but the way the normal map is exported and how it interacts with my existing TBN matrix is clearly out of whack.
+Now I think the calculation itself it fine, but the way the normal map is exported and how it interacts with my existing TBN matrix is clearly out of whack.

-So, really all this section is, is a plea for help or a suggestion on how do you calculate the appropriate TBN matrix based on how the normal map is exported, is there even a way to check how the normal map is exported in order to determine the appropriate way to calcualte the TBN.
+So, really all this section is, is a plea for help or a suggestion on how do you calculate the appropriate TBN matrix based on how the normal map is exported, is there even a way to check how the normal map is exported in order to determine the appropriate way to calculate the TBN.
 OR is it simply that all TBN's should be the same regardless of the exportation of a normal map and its just my calculations are wrong?

 If anyone ever reads this and feels willing to help a clueless graphics programmer, I'd be in your debt. :D